ods/async-plus/README.rst

 With ``create_task()`` it's your responsibility to retrieve exception.
 Usually this causes that exception is not seen until process finishes or even is not seen at all if process is killed.
-With ``launch_watched()`` excpetion is logged immediately when it's raised.
+With ``launch_watched()`` exception is logged immediately when it's raised.

 .. code-block:: python